 Proprietary instruction set architectures (ISAs) like x86 and Arm have held processor design in a chokehold for decades.
-These architectures impose heavy licencing fees and rigid restrictions that prevent hardware customisation.
-RISC-V is the open alternative: a royalty-free ISA that permits anyone to build custom processors without asking for permission or paying a tax.
-I see this as the democratisation of hardware.
-Recent developments in China, including Beijing’s hedge on RISC-V and new chips that rival Western designs in performance, suggest that the architecture has moved from an academic experiment to a geopolitical necessity.
+These architectures impose big licencing fees and rigid restrictions that prevent hardware customisation.
+RISC-V is the open alternative, a royalty-free ISA that permits anyone to build custom processors without asking for permission or paying a tax.
+This is the democratisation of hardware.
+Recent developments in China, including Beijing's hedge on RISC-V1 and new chips2 that rival Western designs in performance, show that the architecture is moving from an academic experiment to a geopolitical necessity.

 Origins and Principles

-The project is built on three core tenets.
-First, it is open and free under a permissive BSD-style licence.
-Second, the design is simple.
-It avoids the architectural baggage accumulated by x86 over 40 years, which makes the hardware easier to implement and verify.
-Third, it is stable.
-Once the base ISA and extensions are ratified, they are frozen.
+The project is open and free under a permissive BSD-style licence, simple in design, and stable once ratified.
 New functionality is added only through optional extensions, ensuring long-term software compatibility.
 The non-profit RISC-V International governs the standard to prevent the fragmentation that eventually killed Unix.

 The Base ISA

 The RISC-V design philosophy is modular.
-A small, mandatory base ISA provides core functionality, while optional extensions add features like floating-point math or vector processing.
-The foundation is the base integer ISA, primarily RV32I (32-bit) or RV64I (64-bit).
+A small, stable base ISA provides core functionality, and optional extensions add features like floating-point math or vector processing.
+The foundation is the base integer ISA, primarily RV32I or RV64I.
 An RV32E variant with 16 registers exists for extremely constrained embedded systems.
+Again in The RISC-V Reader, they state that RISC-V should be the Linux of ISAs, evolving for technical reasons rather than commercial ones, and so insulated from the kind of discontinuation that ended SPARC.

-The base ISA contains fewer than 50 instructions — just enough to support a complete software toolchain.
+The base ISA contains less than 50 instructions, enough to support a complete software toolchain.
 It uses a load-store architecture where memory access is handled by explicit load (lw, ld) and store (sw, sd) instructions.
 Computational instructions like add or and operate only on registers.
-I think the hardwired zero register (x0) is an elegant design choice.
-It allows the instruction set to remain small by turning a move instruction into a pseudo-instruction for adding zero to a register.
+The hardwired zero register (x0) is an elegant design choice which allows the instruction set to remain small by turning a move instruction into a pseudo-instruction for adding zero to a register.

 Consider how a simple array sum compiles to RV32I.
 The arguments arrive in registers a0 and a1 per the standard calling convention: